Doonesbury by Garry Trudeau for September 06, 2015

 19. 100 8161

-chazandru about 9 years ago
+chazandru over 9 years ago

 In his farewell address, Mr. Eisenhower said it would take an “informed and educated” electorate to stand up to the Military Industrial complex.
 It is said in his draft of that address, he wrote, Congressional, Military, Industrial complex.
 Some one took note, and ever since the early 60’s, there has been a concerted effort to dumb down the electorate by politicians and corporations alike.
 Only in the last decade have corporations begun to realize they actually need Americans who are educated enough to do technological jobs, but they still don’t want them to think for themselves.
 This is why we see so little investment in music and arts education and why we teach children to take tests instead of teaching them to think and use their imagination.
 Teachers and professors, like soldiers, police and firemen, are extraordinary people placed in untenable situations by politicians who don’t appreciate them and a populace that takes them for granted.
 My compliments to those who chose educating our fellow Americans as a career.
 And my apologies that so many of you have been treated so shabbily.